 Bus to Camp for URJ and Ramah Songleaders

-A bus will pick up URJ and Ramah songleaders at the Milwaukee airport at 1:30 pm on Tuesday, May 27, and bring them to camp.
-A bus will also bring Ramah songleaders back to the airport, leaving OSRUI at 12:30 pm on Friday, May 30.
+A bus will pick up URJ and Ramah songleaders at the Milwaukee airport at 1:30 pm on Tuesday, May 26, and bring them to camp.
+A bus or van will also bring Ramah songleaders back to the airport, leaving OSRUI at 12:30 pm on Friday, May 29 or 11:30 am on Sunday, May 31.
 Songleaders who are arriving or leaving at any other time are responsible for their own transportation to OSRUI and back to the Milwaukee airport.
 See the information above about making a reservation for Van Service.

 There is a $100 cancellation fee if you cancel on or before May 1st.
 Cancellations must be made in writing.
 There are no refunds for cancellations received after May 1st.